-Some common side effects of mirabegron include nausea, diarrhea, constipation, dizziness and headache.
-It can also increase blood pressure, so talk with your doctor about whether you should take mirabegron.
-In addition, it interacts with many different medications, so make sure your doctor knows which medications you're taking before you begin taking mirabegron.
+Some side effects of mirabegron include increased blood pressure, common cold symptoms (nasopharyngitis), urinary tract infection and headache.
+Constipation also may occur.
+Before taking mirabegron, talk with your doctor if you have kidney or liver disease.
+Mirabegron may also interact with other medications, so make sure your doctor knows which medications you're taking before you begin taking mirabegron.

 How it works

 Injections of Botox into the bladder muscle may benefit people who have an overactive bladder.
 Botox blocks the actions of acetylcholine and paralyzes the bladder muscle.
 Botox may be helpful for people who haven't responded to other medications.
 Benefits can last several months.
 Your doctor may recommend repeat injections once or twice a year.